sarah11918/docsfordev/src/pages/en/chapter1.md

 >
 > (use your stuff, build something)
 >
-> *“Translate my dog’s barks into human speech”*
+> *"Translate my dog’s barks into human speech"*

 ## Identifying Users
+By their
-By their role (project manager, developer, system administrator) Level of experience (junior/senior?
+- role (project manager, developer, system administrator)
+- level of experience (junior/senior?
 New to their roles?)
-Situation they’re in when they’re reading your documentation (4am emergencies?)
+- situation they're in when they're reading your documentation (4am emergencies?)

-PRIORITIZE THE USERS WHO ARE MOST IMPORTANT FOR YOUR PRODUCT BUSINESS (Not every user is the same; you can’t meet every user’s need)
+PRIORITIZE THE USERS WHO ARE MOST IMPORTANT FOR YOUR PRODUCT/BUSINESS (Not every user is the same; you can't meet every user's need)

 For a DEVELOPER audience, consider:
-Developer skill
+- Developer skill
-Programming languages
+- Programming languages
-Developer environment
+- Developer environment
-Operating system
+- Operating system
-Team role . . . .
+- Team role . . .

 ## Outline User needs